OpenScienceLabs/opensciencelabs.github.io/pages/blog/first-time-contributors/index.md

 For a deeper dive into GitFlow's advantages and implementation details, consider referring to the following blog post: [click here](https://lucamezzalira.medium.com/git-flow-vs-github-flow-76b93f4782f7).

-OSL recommend the github flow
+OSL recommends the github flow

 ## Python Linters Overview